Masques Block (Magic: The Gathering): Prophecy

 The Prophecy expansion consists of 143 cards.
 When released, it was one of the least popular sets among tournament players.
 Though many casual players liked it because of the enormous Avatar and Winds cycle, both of which had a big effect at a big cost, it had relatively little impact on Standard tournaments.
-Magic head designer Mark Rosewater has also voiced his opinion, that Prophecy is the second-worst designed Magic set (behind Homelands) As of February 2012 only 21 cards from the Prophecy expansion have been reprinted.
+Magic head designer Mark Rosewater has also voiced his opinion, that Prophecy is the second-worst designed Magic set (behind Homelands) As of February 2012, only 21 cards from the Prophecy expansion have been reprinted.

 Keywords and mechanics

 Unusually, Masques introduced no new keyword abilities to the game.
 However it was advertised as introducing new creature types, which were continued throughout the cycle: Two of these types were rebels and mercenaries, creatures able to search through their controller's library and "recruit" creatures of a specific type directly into play.
 Another type was spellshapers, creatures that had repeatable activated abilities that mimicked various classic spells, potentially turning otherwise useless cards into powerful effects.
-All of Masques's spellshapers required paying mana, tapping the creature and discarding a card to use their ability.
+All of Masquess spellshapers required paying mana, tapping the creature and discarding a card to use their ability.
 Masques also reintroduced spells with alternative casting costs.
 This mechanic had not been used since Weatherlight.

 In Nemesis, new Rebels, Mercenaries, and Spellshapers were added to the Mercadian Masques repertoire.
 The Flowstone creatures, originally introduced in Stronghold had another showing.
 Nemesis introduced the Fading mechanic, which had creatures enter the battlefield with X counters on it, but be placed into the graveyard after X turns.
 It again experiments with spells with a non-mana costs.

 The main theme and mechanic of Prophecy was lands; specifically, whether lands were untapped or not.
 Many of its cards required sacrificing lands.
 Similarly, the Rhystic cards gave the player an advantage if no other players paid a certain amount of mana.
 Prophecy introduced no keyword mechanics.